DCC-EX/dcc-ex.github.io/docs/big-picture/big-picture.rst

 Sensors
 ========

-For simplicity, we will use infrared obstacle avoidance/proximity sensors throughout these exercise, which produce and active low output when activated.
+For simplicity, we will use infrared obstacle avoidance/proximity sensors throughout these exercises, which produce an active low output when activated.

 If you use different sensors that simply provide an active low or high output, then there should be no change required to the various automation sequences provided, except using a negative "-" for the sensor pin ID if the sensors are active high instead of active low.